Car ADAS Solutions Adds Location in Tennessee - CollisionWeek

 Car ADAS Solutions announced the opening of Tri-Star ADAS in Jackson, Tenn.
-The facility, house in a a newly constructed 4,000-square-foot building is owned by collision repair veteran Andy Spence and held its open house July 22.
+The facility, housed in a a newly constructed 4,000-square-foot building is owned by collision repair veteran Andy Spence and held its open house July 22.

 Spence recruited his son Hayden and former technician Bryant to form the Tri-Star team.
 The three completed training in Utah before operating from temporary space inside their collision center, Mitchell’s Body Shop.